davidlaprade/davidlaprade.github.io/_posts/2023-08-04-programming-fast-and-slow.md

 I often find myself having to jump between these two modes.
 When I do, it’s kind of like throwing a switch in my brain.
 All my habits change.

 If I’m doing type-1 programming, I tackle a problem by immediately writing code.
-I’m probably not sketching out a design, I’m following my instincts.
+I’m not sketching out a design, I’m following my instincts.
 I’m probably only writing a few tests, and even then only after things already work, and probably only for the most important edge/use cases.
-If there are open-source libraries I could apply, it’s very likely that I’m going to use one.
+If there are open-source libraries that could speed up the work, it’s very likely that I’m going to use one.
 And if I try a library and it doesn’t work right away, I’m probably going to just move on to another.
 Little point spending the time to figure things out if I can find something that just works.

 If I’m doing type-2 programming, I’m definitely starting by writing things down.
 I’m investigating different solutions, I’m circulating my designs for feedback,